 As of July 1, 2022, the NACCC comprises 312 congregations and 28,715 church members.
-Our Executive Director, Ashley Cleere, kicked off a Listening Tour and will visit every NACCC church in three years.
-Watch your email for a letter from her requesting time with your congregation.
+Our former Executive Director, Ashley Cleere, kicked off an Executive Director Listening Tour with the charge to visit as many NACCC churches possible in the span of three years.

 Listening Tour Statistics and Fun Facts

-States visited: 14 – Alaska, Arizona, Connecticut, Georgia, Iowa, Maine, Massachusetts, Michigan, Minnesota, New Jersey, New York, Oregon, Washington, Wisconsin
+States visited: 18 – Alaska, Arizona, California, Connecticut, Georgia, Iowa, Maine, Massachusetts, Michigan, Minnesota, New Jersey, Kansas, New York, Ohio, Oregon, Rhode Island, Washington, Wisconsin

 Photos and Notes from Previous Months